-The SAHS acquired the old 1912 Saukville Firehouse Station from the Village of Saukville on December 30, 1998 with the intention to convert it into the Crossroads Museum and home to SAHS.
+The SHS acquired the old 1912 Saukville Firehouse Station from the Village of Saukville on December 30, 1998 with the intention to convert it into the Crossroads Museum and home to SHS.
 Exterior photographs are now available in the photo album.

 As part of the German Tour I, Saukville is the oldest, European-settled community in Ozaukee County.
 As early as 1679, French Voyageurs established trading settlements and, by 1837, immigrant settlers operated business establishments here.